 Freedom Tower & Memorial

 The final place I visited in New York might not be an Alienist location, but I couldn’t conclude this travel blog without mentioning it.
 On our walk back to the car after visiting Battery Park, we decided to visit the National September 11 Memorial where we walked around Memorial Plaza and saw the newly opened Freedom Tower.
-There are no words for this portion of my trip, so I will instead let the photos and two videos speak for themselves.
+There are no words for this portion of my trip, so I will instead let the photos speak for themselves.

 Conclusion